open-mmlab/mmtracking/README.md

 ## Contributing

 We appreciate all contributions to improve MMTracking.
-Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md) for the guidelines and [this discussion](https://github.com/open-mmlab/mmtracking/issues/73) for development roadmap.
+Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement